wellcometrust/nutrition-labels/docs/Expanding_tech_grants.md

 Using the 201118 ensemble model evaluated on the new data the F1 dropped from 0.87 to 0.6, the precision from 0.87 to 0.68, and the recall from 0.87 to 0.53.

-Thus we retraining an ensemble model.
+Thus we retrained an ensemble model.
 The 4 models with good metrics (>0.8) were bert_SVM_scibert_210128, tfidf_log_reg_210128, tfidf_SVM_210128 and bert_naive_bayes_scibert_210128.
 We chose agreement of 3 out of 4 of the models for a grant to be classified as a tech grant.
 This gave us an overall reduction in the F1 metric, but an increase in precision and a decrease in recall.
 The number of tech grants predicted has now increased as may be expected.

 | Ensemble model | Number of models that need to agree | Number of relevant grants | Test F1 | Test precision | Test recall |
 |---|---|---|---|---|---|